a-gavin/a-gavin.github.io/content/blog/2023-10-wifi-packet-capture.md

 03:00.0 Network controller: MEDIATEK Corp.
 MT7921 802.11ax PCI Express Wireless Network Adapter
 ```

-#### 3\.2 Determine PHY name of radio
+#### 3\.2 Determine name of radio

-**NOTE:** You can use the [`list_interfaces.py`](https://codeberg.org/a-gavin/talks/src/branch/main/lfnw_2023_wifi_pcap/list_interfaces.py) script to both determine the radio PHY name/number and all interfaces created using that radio.
+**NOTE:** You can use the [`list_interfaces.py`](https://codeberg.org/a-gavin/talks/src/branch/main/lfnw_2023_wifi_pcap/list_interfaces.py) script to both determine the radio name, radio index, and all interfaces created using that radio.
 With this information in hand, you can then skip to the [Manage existing interfaces using radio](#4-2-manage-existing-interfaces-using-radio) section.

 Find the `phyX` which matches the PCI bus found in the previous step: